 However, if you experience numbness or tingling in your feet or your compression socks begin to feel restrictive, it’s best to remove them and contact your doctor.

 It’s not usually necessary to wear compression socks overnight.
-They’re designed to fight the effects of gravity to improve circulation, which isn’t a problem when you’re lying down.
+They’re designed to fight the effects of gravity to improve poor circulation, which isn’t a problem when you’re lying down.
 Taking the apparel off at night also gives your feet and legs a chance to breathe.

 Precautions and Contraindications